7 and 7 Is: Recording

+Composition

+According to musicologist Michael Hicks, the "main body" of "7 and 7 Is" alternates between the keys of A major and A minor and has a "fast" tempo of roughly 155 beats per minute.
+The coda is in the key of C major, is in compound meter, and is roughly 52 beats per minute.
+The song has been described as garage rock, proto-punk and folk rock.

 Release and reception

 Elektra Records issued "7 and 7 Is" in July 1966, backed with "No. Fourteen", an outtake from Love's debut album.
 It entered the Billboard Hot 100 on July 30 and spent 10 weeks on the chart, peaking at number 33 on September 24.
 It was the highest-charting single of the band's career.
 Elektra released the band's second album, Da Capo, in November, with "7 and 7 Is" sequenced as the fourth track, between "¡Que Vida!" and "The Castle".

 Music critic Robert Christgau called the song "a perfect rocker".
 Cash Box described the song as a "pulsating, rhythmic extremely danceable blueser with a clever gimmick wind-up".